 {This section should contain the brief description of the Method or Methods to satisfy the agenda item (see §§  A2.3, A2.4, A2.5 and A2.6 of Annex 2 to Resolution ITU-R 2-9)}

 2/1.10/4.1 Method A: Modification of Article 21

-– 71-76 GHz, modifications to Table 21-4 to include a power-flux density mask of [TBD] dBW/m2/MHz for the [TBD].
+81-86 GHz, modifications to Table 21-3 to include the 81-86 GHz band for the fixed satellite service.
+Consequential modifications to Appendix 7 are made to facilitate coordination.

-– [81-86 GHz, modifications to Table 21-3 to include the 81-86 GHz band for the [services]].
+– 71-76 GHz, modifications to Table 21-4 to include a power-flux density for fixed satellite and mobile-satellite geostationary satellite and non-geostationary satellite systems

+– Resolution 775 (Rev. WRC-23) is suppressed

 2/1.10/5 Regulatory and procedural considerations